.png)

 An organization's spending types can be broadly classified into five categories:

-1. Direct spend: This is the cost of acquiring raw materials and goods directly related to production, such as cloud or customer success tools.
+1. Direct Spend: This is the cost of acquiring raw materials and goods directly related to production, such as cloud or customer success tools.
 This is a significant contributor to the cost of goods sold (COGS).

-2. Indirect spend: It includes expenses not directly related to production, such as experimental project tools, marketing platforms etc. This is non-COGS.
+2. Indirect Spend: It includes expenses not directly related to production, such as experimental project tools, marketing platforms etc. This is non-COGS.

-3. Maverick spend: This kind of spend refers to purchases made outside of the company's established procurement process.
+3. Maverick Spend: This kind of spend refers to purchases made outside of the company's established procurement process.
 It can include purchases made by individual employees without proper approval or outside of the company's preferred suppliers.
 In other words, decentralized SaaS buying.

-4. Tail spend: It refers to the long tail of small, low-value purchases that can add up over time and significantly impact the company's bottom line.
+4. Tail Spend: It refers to the long tail of small, low-value purchases that can add up over time and significantly impact the company's bottom line.
 This could be additional resources provisioned for test environments, a tool for cleaning data etc.

-5. Rogue spend: This spend refers to unauthorized or fraudulent purchases made by employees or third-party vendors.
+5. Rogue Spend: This spend refers to unauthorized or fraudulent purchases made by employees or third-party vendors.
 Unlike other types of spending, rogue spending is intentionally deceptive and can involve duplicate invoices, inflated pricing and personal expenses charged to company accounts.
 Irrespective of the kind of spend, there can be wastage.
 For instance, unused licenses can be part of direct spend.
 Auto-renewals can incur on tail spends without the knowledge of the finance teams etc. Therefore, it is important to have an efficient spend management program for every spend the organization incurs.

 Here are some spend management best practices to gain full transparency and control over all expenses incurred: